-Nealin Parker is the Director of the Bridging Divides Initiative at the Liechtenstein Institute on Self-Determination with a joint appointment as a Lecturer at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+Nealin Parker is the Director of the Bridging Divides Initiative at the Liechtenstein Institute on Self-Determination with a joint appointment as a Lecturer at Princeton University’s Princeton School of Public and International Affairs.
 She teaches courses on political polarization and conflict transformation, refugees, and management of aid in countries in crisis.

 Nealin has helped lead large, complex organizations across the public and private sectors.
 From 2011 to 2017, she served in high-level appointments during the Obama Administration: as Chief of Staff for the U.S. Department of Housing and Urban Development and the Deputy/Acting Director of the Office of Transition Initiatives at the U.S. Agency for International Development (USAID/OTI).
 OTI works exclusively to provide rapid response to political crises globally.
 Among its portfolio during her tenure were programs in Afghanistan, Burma, Kenya, Libya, and Syria.